-He rarely closed his store.
-When he did, Jean said it was because he had a race to run.
-But he always made sure to let his customers know.
+It was Jean's sister, Barbara Anderson, who gave Hervey the PCTA membership.
+Jean, who spent most Mondays with Hervey for He rarely closed his store.
+When he did, Jean said it was because he the last dozen years, said Hervey loved the trail and swore he wanted had a race to run.
+But he always made sure to let his customers know. to walk the whole thing some year.

-In the last 12 years of his life, Hervey was an avid runner.
-He ran the last 10 Los Angeles Marathons and was registered for the one in March 2011, two months after he died.
-He often would place in his age group, and his brother said he framed his numbers from his races and hung them on his bedroom and office walls.
+"He would have done it, he definitely would have if retirement In the last 12 years of his life, Hervey was an avid runner.
+He ran came on his horizon," she said.
+"Getting outside enlarged his life and the last 10 Los Angeles Marathons and was registered for the one in gave him a tremendous sense of freedom."
+March 2011, two months after he died.
+He often would place in his age group, and his brother said he framed his numbers from his races But two days after Christmas 2010, Hervey was admitted to the and hung them on his bedroom and office walls.

 He ran countless marathons and half-marathons and also ran cross-country races in the mountains, traveling to Catalina, Calif., and Colorado to run the same races each year.
-He recently ran the BolderBOULDER, an annual 10-kilometer race in Boulder, Colo., with his niece, Becky.
+He recently ran the BolderBOULDER, an annual 10-kilometer race in Boulder, Colo., with his niece, Beckv.

 He also loved clogging, a form of dance, and was serious about it, Jean said.
-Every Thursday, he'd close the store a little early and go to clogging class, where he danced with the same instructor and dance partners for 25 years.
-He'd installed a clogging floor in his home where he would practice.
+Every Thursday, he'd close the store a little early and go to clogging class, where he danced with the same instructor and dance hospital after a coughing fit, and he was quickly transferred to UCLA Medical Center.
+He was diagnosed with leukemia and died a few weeks later.
+He was active to the end.